Network system for monitoring parameters of digital VoIP gateways via SNMP protocol

 The “E1 Interface” tab displays the E1 port map and current status.

-SIP Interface Tab
+TDM Interface Tab

 The SIP Interface tab displays the SIP channel map and current status.